login

 -o, --output string Desired output format [text|json|api-json] (default "text")

--p, --password string Password to authenticate.
+-p, --password string Password to authenticate with.
 Will be used to generate a token

 -q, --quiet Quiet output